 Push the boundaries of discussion about narrative games by presenting a talk or leading a discussion at NarraScope 2024!
 Speak to a diverse audience and share your knowledge and expertise to help bring the genre to even higher levels.

-We're looking for talks that explore the field in detail.
-Our net is being cast wide to get as many perspectives as possible, in order to serve up a conference rich with information for gamers, devs, and aficionados alike.
+We’re looking for talks that explore the field in detail.
+Our net is being cast wide to get as many perspectives as possible, in order to serve up a conference rich with information for gamers, writers, academics, and aficionados alike.

 Lightning Talks are brief explorations of a topic in great detail, or the sharing of specialized information.
 Want to talk about one particular piece of poetry, and why it changed the entire theme of a game?
 How about an overview of how quest items were used to further the plot?

 Lightning talks will have a 15 minute slot.
 Q&A duration is to the presenter's preference.